rick79/AoC2024/README.md

 ### Day 12
 Given a garden with square plots represented by a matrix where the values denotes the type of plants.
 Plants of the same type adjecent to each other forms a region.
 A region can contain other regions.
 Calculate the cost for building fences around each region.
 In part one the cost is calculated by multiplying the region perimeter and area.
 In part two the cost is calculated by multiply the number of edges for each region with the area.
 #### Part one
 Part one was easily solved with flood fill for calculating the area and at the same time for each filled plot counting the number of adjecent plots with another type of plant.
 Find the first non-processed region, calculate the cost, set the plots of the region as processed.
 Repeat until no more non-procesed plots exist.
+Learned how to use BenchmarkTools.
 ```
 BenchmarkTools.Trial: 435 samples with 1 evaluation.
  Range (min … max):  10.801 ms … 46.986 ms  ┊ GC (min … max): 0.00% … 0.00%